Don’t hide your collection of spoons in a box. Thrift stores always have spoon holders that can be brought back to life with a little paint.

-I don't have a lot of memories left, and only a few knick-knacks that make me think of her every now and then, like photographs, crocheted hangers in my closet, and part of her spoon collection.
+I don’t have a lot of memories left, and only a few knick-knacks that make me think of her.
+Things like photographs, crocheted hangers in my closet, and part of her spoon collection.

 Her collection that moved overseas with me, and has lived in a box in multiple garages over the past 10 years.

 A while ago I came across a wooden spoon holder on one of my thrift shopping days.
-It was $10 and in perfect condition.
-It reminded me of those spoons so of course I had to grab it.
+It was $10 and in perfect condition and reminded me of those spoons stuck in a box.

-It just needed a little updating though, so I sprayed it with a few coats Krylon Catalina Mist, and sanded it down just a touch to let the wood peek through, and hung it on my dining wall.
+It needed a little updating though, so I sprayed it with a few coats of Krylon Catalina Mist and sanded it to let the wood peek through.

-Apparently my mum has more of Nana's spoons to add to my collection when I go to visit later in the year.
+My mum has more of Nana’s spoons to add to my collection when I visit later in the year.

-You might remember the succulent necklace I made earlier this year, and the wooden 'J' spoon was made by my dad when Jay was born.
+You might remember the succulent necklace I made earlier this year.
+The wooden ‘J’ spoon was made by my dad when Jay was born.

-I found the rooster jug on clearance at Target and the little EAT frame I whipped up one afternoon.
+The rooster jug was on clearance at Target, and the EAT frame I whipped up one afternoon.

-I don't know if you've seen the little frames in the cheap bins at Michael's stores, but I've got quite a collection of them in various colors.
-For this one I ripped out the horrible plastic screen in the front and using mod podge, paint and chipboard letters turned it into a lovely little addition to my wall.
+I don’t know if you’ve seen the little frames in the cheap bins at Michael’s stores, but I’ve got quite a collection of them in various colors.
+For this one, I removed the plastic screen and using mod podge, paint, and chipboard letters turned it into a lovely addition to my wall.